 - (c) Stressing calculations shall be stamped, signed and dated by a Professional Engineer registered or licensed to practice in the Province of Manitoba and include the following: - Copies of the stressing sequence and strand elongation calculations as well as all data required for checking these calculations.
-Separate elongation calculations shall be required for each significant variation in Modulus of Elasticity of the strand; - ii) A calibration graph for each jack, calibrated not more than 6 months prior to stressing operation; - iii) The proposed method of tensioning the draped strands, including a comprehensive description and drawing of the proposed hold-up and hold-down devices; - iv) The proposed sequence of stressing and distressing operations; - v) The anchorage losses experienced by the Fabricator under similar loading applications, and the proposed method of measuring the anchorage losses during the stressing operation; and - vi) A copy of the proposed "Record of Concrete Strength" and "Record of Pre-Tensioning" forms to be used by the Fabricator. - (d) Copies of the stress-strain curve for the prestressing steel and the lateral stressing cables. - (e) Copies of all reports, including but not limited to: "Record of Concrete Strength" form, "Record of Pre-Tensioning" form and material quality control test results. - (f) Details of concrete curing systems. - (g) Time-temperature graphs showing concrete curing.
+Separate elongation calculations shall be required for each significant variation in Modulus of Elasticity of the strand; - ii) A calibration graph for each jack, calibrated not more than 6 months prior to stressing operation; - iii) The proposed method of tensioning the strands, securing and holding the strands, transfer release details, and a comprehensive description and drawing of the proposed hold-up and hold-down devices (if required); - iv) The proposed sequence of stressing and distressing operations; - v) The anchorage losses experienced by the Fabricator under similar loading applications, and the proposed method of measuring the anchorage losses during the stressing operation; and - vi) A copy of the proposed "Record of Concrete Strength" and "Record of Pre-Tensioning" forms to be used by the Fabricator. - (d) Copies of the stress-strain curve for the prestressing steel. - (e) Copies of all reports, including but not limited to: "Record of Concrete Strength" form, "Record of Pre-Tensioning" form and material quality control test results. - (f) Details of concrete curing systems. - (g) Time-temperature graphs showing concrete curing.

-- (h) Letter of Validation from the Canadian Welding Bureau (CWB) and CWB approved welding procedures for the Fabricator's miscellaneous metal supplier.
-The Fabricator's miscellaneous metal supplier shall fulfill the requirements of CSA W47.1, Division 2.1 (minimum). - (i) Design calculations and Shop Drawings for temporary wind bracing and lateral stability bracing for girders that are required for the Fabricator's handling and storage operations.
-These design calculations shall be stamped, signed and dated by a Professional Engineer registered or licensed to practice in the Province of Manitoba. - (j) Identification of all Subcontractors and Subconsultants. - (k) For NU girders only, the Fabricator shall also submit the following that are stamped, signed and dated by a Professional Engineer registered or licensed to practice in the Province of Manitoba: - i) Proposed lifting methodology and devices, their locations on girders and patching procedures after erection; - ii) Shop Drawings for Welded Wire Fabric (WWF) as shown on the Drawings including lap lengths; and - iii) Bending procedures for strands extended at girder ends.
+(h) Letter of Validation from the Canadian Welding Bureau (CWB) and CWB approved welding procedures for the Fabricator's miscellaneous metal supplier.
+The Fabricator's miscellaneous metal supplier shall fulfill the requirements of CSA W47.1, Division 2.1 (minimum).

+- (i) Design calculations and Shop Drawings for temporary supports for deck panels that are required for the Fabricator's handling and storage operations.
+These design calculations shall be stamped, signed and dated by a Professional Engineer registered or licensed to practice in the Province of Manitoba. - (j) Identification of all Subcontractors and Subconsultants. - (k) Proposed lifting methodology and devices, their locations on deck panels and patching procedures after erection.